esphome/esphome-docs/cookbook/http_request_sensor.rst

 Automation
 **********
-To automate the request of data we will add a interval component

-and  url is link to the sensor id of the sensor for which the state is required.
+To automate the request for data, we will add an interval component and the URL is linked to the sensor id for which the state is required.

 See `Rest Api </web-api/index.html#rest-api>`.